 - Rinse and scrub the potatoes well then cut them in half.
 Add them to a large pot covered with cold water.
-Bring to a simmer on medium high heat and season generously with a good pinch of sea salt.
+Bring to a boil on medium high heat and season generously with a good pinch of sea salt.
 Boil until al dente (about 8 minutes) then drain in a colander.
-Take good care not to overcook the potatoes, we want them to hold in piece and not fall apart.
+Take good care not to overcook the potatoes, we want them to stay in one piece and not fall apart.

 - Allow the potatoes to cool off completely and dry off in their own steam.

 - Add the potatoes to a large mixing bowl and pour the chive pesto on top.
 Use a large spatula to carefully combine everything, preferably without breaking the potatoes.
 Serve at room temperature or chilled garnished with the fresh herbs and extra pepitas.

 - If chives aren't available you can use the green tops from a bunch of scallions.

 - Mix in suggestions: fresh basil, parsley, arugula, baby kale or spinach.